 DARVAZA TO DOUGHUZ

-After eating my body weight in yet again more bread we took a few more photos and called it a day.
-I couldn’t help but be impressed with he crater and I would put it at the top of my list when it comes to things to see in Turkmenistan, there just isn’t anything else like it
+Gates to hell, visa disappointment & the worst steak in the world.
+After eating my body weight in yet again more bread, we took a few more photos and called it a day.
+Consequently, I was impressed with the crater and would rank it as the top attraction in Turkmenistan.
+Indeed, nothing else compares to it.

 SORRY NO VISA ON ARRIVAL

 I am driving up to Doughuz so I can hop across the border in Uzbekistan for the Silk Road adventure.
-It was only right that we broke down a few more times on our way, something that appears to be part and partial travelling around Turkmenistan!
+We broke down a few more times on our way, which seems typical for traveling in Turkmenistan.

 VISA PROBLEMS

-It turns out Irish citizens can’t get a visa on arrival so that makes things very difficult.
-I have to give credit to my guide who done all they could and rang the immigration just to check if there was anything we could do, the last thing I wanted was having to drive back to Ashgabat and miss out on Uzbekistan!
+As it turns out, Irish citizens can’t get a visa on arrival, which makes things very difficult.
+Fortunately, my guide called immigration to see what we could do.
+Ultimately, I didn’t want to drive back to Ashgabat and miss Uzbekistan.

 A BIT OF LUCK

-Wi-Fi and internet here is almost non existent but we found an internet café and tried to apply for an e-visa.
-After 10minutes we were thrown out because it was lunch time so we counted out losses and went to check into the most opulent yet quietest hotel in the country.
+Wi-Fi and internet are almost nonexistent; however, we found a café and tried to apply for an e-visa.
+Unfortunately, after 10 minutes, we were thrown out for lunchtime.
+Consequently, we checked into the country’s most opulent yet quiet hotel.

-After a little more research the driver found out that the “visa on arrival begins tomorrow”.
-I couldn’t believe my luck.
-From tomorrow Uzbekistan implements a new visa policy which would save my blushes!
-The guide even went as far as getting a copy of the presidents decree so I could take it with me!
+After a little more research, the driver found out that the “visa on arrival begins tomorrow.”
+Amazingly, I couldn’t believe my luck.
+Starting tomorrow, Uzbekistan implements a new visa policy, which would save my blushes!
+Furthermore, the guide gave me a copy of the president’s decree to take with me.

 THE WORST STEAK IN THE WORLD

-What made this 4* hotel even more bizarre was the 1* food.
-It was by far the worst steak I’ve had in my life and the fact it couldn’t be cut by a knife gave me no hope if I were to actually attempt to eat it.
+What made this 4-star hotel even more bizarre was the 1-star food.
+Specifically, it was the worst steak I’ve ever had.
+The knife couldn’t cut it, so I had no hope of eating it.
 Check out my Turkmenistan Instagram story in the highlights to see how tough it actually was.
-This was topped off by getting a bottle of fizzy water instead of still and I just couldn’t communicate “no gas”.
-There are bigger problems and life goes on 🤣
+I got fizzy water instead of still, and I couldn’t communicate ‘no gas’.
+Nevertheless, there are bigger problems, and life goes on. 🤣

 NEXT UP